yolosec/deadcodeBlog/_posts/2016-09-18-Blind-Java-Deserialization-Part-II.markdown

 - extraction of `os.name` property
 - extraction of `PATH` environment variable
 - extraction of `/etc/hosts` from the system
-- simple victim fingerprinting (java version, OS, security manager access, few interesting properties)
+- simple victim fingerprinting (java version, OS, security manager access, a few interesting properties)

 ## Demo {#demo}

 1. Start the [Deserialize test server]
 2. Test whether it is listening on port 8022 - in the readme of the server you find how to compile it and test it.
 3. Run the [GeneratorTest.java] test class.
-It constructs payloads from JSON specifications and run them against the deserialize server.
+It constructs payloads from JSON specifications and runs them against the deserialize server.
 4. Run the [AttackTest.java] test class.
 It contains the exploitation technique demonstration described above.
-5. Have a fun.
+5. Have fun.

 ### os.name